tufke/Spring-Boot-Stack-Exchange-Service/README.md

  }
 ```
 #
+#
-### Building the application
+### Building the application in Eclipse
-* Clone the repository to your harddrive
+* Clone the repository to your Git repository
 * Import the project in Eclipse 2019-9
 * Make sure you are using a Java 8 JDK for the project
 * Set maven nature on the project